jakedowns/nresearch/README.md

 if you're using chrome you may need to type `thisisunsafe` to bypass the invalid cert warning or, just add the cert to your computer's certificate keychain

-(i believe ssl/https is required for the WebUSB hid connection)
+(ssl/https is required for the WebUSB HID connections)